Agoric/documentation/main/zoe/api/zoe-helpers.md

   Asset: moola(0),
   Price: simoleans(4),
 })
-// giving someone less than what they want even with a refund doesn't satisfy wants`, satisfies(leftOfferHandle, {
+// giving someone less than what they want even with a refund doesn't satisfy wants satisfies(leftOfferHandle, {
   Asset: moola(10),
   Price: simoleans(3),
 })
-//giving someone less than what they want even with a refund doesn't satisfy wants`,
+//giving someone less than what they want even with a refund doesn't satisfy wants
 satisfies(leftOfferHandle, {
   Asset: moola(0),
   Price: simoleans(3),